gachon-CCLab/gachon-CCLab.github.io/docs/FedOps-XAI/FedOps-XAI.md

     ```

     - During the client evaluation stage (`client_main.py → evaluate()`), the system automatically generates and saves Grad-CAM heatmaps.
-    - The generated Grad-CAM images can be viewed locally under `outputs/xai/` or logged to **Weights & Biases (W&B)** for visualization and tracking.
+    - The generated Grad-CAM images can be viewed locally under `outputs/xai/` for visualization and tracking.

     Added: XAI Grad-CAM Module